CorinneBosch/CV/README.md

 Discovering coding somewhat by coincidence while pursuing my interest in UX/UI design, I got instantly hooked with the challenging, problem-solving and forceful nature of this craft and its exciting community.
 I am passionate about writing high-quality, test-driven and reusable code, to positively impact others.

-After learning so much at a rapid pace at [Makers Academy](https://makers.tech), I am keen to continue learning new technologies.
+After learning so much at a rapid pace at [Makers Academy](https://makers.tech), I am keen to continue learning new technologies and flourish as a developer.
 I am looking for a supportive culture that values open communication, where I can contribute to developing inclusive platforms.

 ## Languages, Libraries & Frameworks: